BlockBlitz/rqiner-zluda/README.md

-# Rquiner Cuda running under ZLUDA
+# Rqiner Cuda running under ZLUDA

 This Dockerfile and run script are all you need to run rquiner-cuda under ZLUDA for AMD GPUs.